On additive bases in infinite abelian semigroups

-A subset $A$ of $T$ is called an \em additive basis \em of $T$, or just a \em basis \em of $T$ for brevity, whenever there exists an integer $h \ge 1$ for which all but finitely many elements of $T$ can be represented as the sum of $h$ not necessarily distinct elements of $A$.
+A subset $A$ of $T$ is called an \em additive basis \em of $T$, or just a \em basis \em of $T$ for brevity, whenever there exists an integer $h \ge 1$ for which all but finitely many elements of $T$ can be represented as the sum of exactly $h$ (not necessarily distinct) elements of $A$.
 In other words, $A$ is a basis of $T$ if and only if $hA \sim T$ for some $h \ge 1$.
 Further we define $k\cdot A$ to be the set $\{kx : x\in A\}\subset kA$.
 Thus $(2\cdot\N)+3$ is not a basis of $\N$, but $(2\cdot\N)\cup\{3\}$ is.
 The smallest possible integer $h \ge 1$ in the definition above is then denoted by $\ord_T^*(A)$ and is called the \em order \em of $A$ over $T$.
 If $A$ is not a basis of $T$, then we set $\ord_T^*(A) = \infty$.
 Note that what we call a basis is sometimes referred to as a "basis with an exact order" (and our order as the exact order).

-The study of additive bases already has a rich history, especially in the special case where $T$ is the semigroup $\N$ of nonnegative integers, but also for more general abelian semigroups.
-The interested reader is referred to \cite{cp, hegarty1, hegarty2, llp, p2, p3} for recent results in this field and \cite{grekos, jia, p} for instructive surveys on the subject.
-Some of the most natural and widely open problems in the area happen to deal with the ``stability" of this notion.
-The present paper addresses classical questions of that nature, that we now proceed to describe in more detail.